 In the examples above, we extracted valuable insights without having to identify or correlate data from API content.
 We can go a step further by correlating data from API content with the information we already have, and in this way, we could obtain these insights:

-- The transactions to update the patient’s health indicate a concentration in blood exam tests originating in a unit in the south district of the city.
+- The transactions to update the patient’s health shows a concentration in blood exam tests originating in a unit in the south district of the city.